PratimaGurav/cellar-89/README.md

     ![Create App](/documentation/images/heroku-create-app.jpg)
     - In Resources add Heroku Postgres.
     ![Resources](/documentation/images/heroku-resources.jpg)
-    - Within your newly created app go to settings go to Config Vars use the DATABASE_URL Value and add it to your env.py file also you need to connect it via settings.py.
+    - Within your newly created app go to settings and click Config Vars.
+Use the DATABASE_URL Value and add it to your env.py file also you need to connect it via settings.py.
     ![Config Vars](/documentation/images/heroku-configvars.jpg)
     - Create a SECRET_KEY Key and the Value as the desired key.
     - Then go to the Deploy tab next to Deployment Method, click GitHub to connect your account and repository.